-Dr. Matthew A. Jessee is a Research and Development staff member in the Reactor Physics Group of the Reactor and Nuclear Systems Division at Oak Ridge National Laboratory.
-His research interests include methods and software development in lattice physics analysis, multigroup cross section processing, sensitivity analysis, uncertainty quantification, parameter estimation, and reduced order modeling for challenging reactor physics and radiation transport applications.
+Dr. Matthew A. Jessee is a Senior Research and Development staff member in the Power Reactor Modeling Group of the Nuclear Energy and Fuel Cycle Division at Oak Ridge National Laboratory.
+His research interests include methods and software development in lattice physics analysis, Monte Carlo analysis, multigroup cross section processing, sensitivity analysis, uncertainty quantification, parameter estimation, and reduced order modeling for challenging reactor physics and radiation transport applications.

-Dr. Jessee completed his PhD in Nuclear Engineering at the North Carolina State University in 2008, where he was funded through the Naval Nuclear Propulsion Fellowship.
+Dr. Jessee is the 2023 Division Chair of the Reactor Physics Chair of the American Nuclear Society.
+He completed his PhD in Nuclear Engineering at the North Carolina State University in 2008, where he was funded through the Naval Nuclear Propulsion Fellowship.
 He completed his Masters of Nuclear Engineering (MNE) at North Carolina State University in 2005 and his BS in Nuclear Engineering at the University of Tennessee in 2003.